FAU-Inf2/kwikshop-ios/README.md

 - The tab bar icons were licensed by [Icons8](https://icons8.com) under the [CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/) license.

-- Some portions of the [Kwik Shop Android App](https://github.com/FAU-Inf2/kwikshop-android), licensed under the MIT License, were used in this application
+- Some portions of the [Kwik Shop Android App](https://github.com/FAU-Inf2/kwikshop-android), licensed under the MIT License, were adopted to swift and used in this application